cjc1294/nssa320group3-sec-scripts/README.md

 # nssa320group3-sec-scripts

-A script to test if a server follows the policies outlined in our security document.
+Scripts to test functionality of machines in relation to the policies outlined by the security team